hrichardsonlab/fmri-analysis/README.md

-### fmri_analysis
+### fMRI pipeline
-These are the scripts for the entire fmri analysis pipeline, in python and bash:
+These folders have the scripts for running the fMRI analysis pipeline, written in python and bash:

 * Converting from raw DICOMS to run-separated data in BIDS specification
 * Preprocessing (